-All the wires in the wiper switch section can be seen in the Wiper Schematic on page 38, these wires are:
+All the wires in the wiper switch section can be seen in the Wiper Schematic on the next page.
+These wires are:

 ORANGE/WHITE: 16-gauge wire, printed [WIPER SWITCH] #905 TO WIPER SWITCH (POWER B+), this wire supplies switched ignition power to the wiper motor/switch from the 15-amp WIPERS fuse on the fuse block.